Economic history of France: Eighteenth century

 In 1749, a new tax, modeled on the "dixième" and called the "vingtième" (or "one-twentieth"), was enacted to reduce the royal deficit.
-This tax continued until the end of the ancien régime.
+This tax continued until the end of the Ancien Régime.
 It was based solely on revenues, requiring 5% of net earnings from land, property, commerce, industry and from official offices, and was meant to touch all citizens regardless of status.
 However, the clergy, the regions with "pays d'état" and the parlements protested; the clergy won exemption, the "pays d'état" won reduced rates, and the parlements halted new income statements, effectively making the "vingtième" a far less efficient tax than it was designed to be.
-The financial needs of the Seven Years' War led to a second (1756–1780), and then a third (1760–1763), "vingtième" being created.
+The financial needs of the Seven Years' War led to a second (1756–1780), and then a third (1760–1763), "vingtième".
 In 1754, the "vingtième" produced 11.7 million livres.

 Improvements in communication, like an expanding network of roads and canals, and the diligence stagecoach services which by the 1780s had sharply reduced travel times between Paris and the provincial cities, went a long way towards expanding trade within France.
 However, most French markets were overwhelmingly local in character (by 1789 only 30% of agricultural produce was being sold in a place other than where it was produced).
 Price discrepancies between regions and heavy internal customs barriers, which made for exorbitant transportation costs, meant that a unified national market like that of Britain was still far off.
 On the eve of the Revolution, a shipment of goods travelling from Lorraine to the Mediterranean coast would have been stopped 21 times and incurred 34 different duties.